OrderLab/violet/README.md

 A more ideal solution is to enable nested virtualization and KVM in the VM instances, e.g., for Google cloud, following the instruction in this [guide](https://cloud.google.com/compute/docs/instances/enable-nested-virtualization-vm-instances).
 In general, it is highly recommended to run Violet in physical machines.

+3. 0-sized LatencyTrace.dat

+This might occur because the target system startup takes longer than expected.
+In MySQL's case, the boostrap command is `./bin/mysqld --defaults-file=my.cnf --one-thread &`.
+We wait for 30 seconds before executing the MySQL client.
+But this wait time may not be enough and thus `./bin/mysql -S mysqld.sock` would fail because MySQL server is not ready for connection.
+You can bump the sleep time up.
+In other times, this is typically because of some specific errors that are better troubleshooted with QEMU graphics output in order to view the error messages in the guest.

 ## Publication